stef-cruz/our_neighbourhood/README.md

 - View details of the events that are on the events board

 Checkout
-- Pay for the events I create securely
+- Securely pay for the events I create
 - Receive a confirmation email after I place an order

 Contact
 - Contact the site in case I have any issues

 As a website admin I want to be able to…

-- Visualise all the contact requests and events on one page and perform actions such as mark events as paid, edit and delete events and mark contact requests as resolved.
+- Visualise all the contact requests and events on one page
+- Perform actions such as mark events as paid, edit and delete events and mark contact requests as resolved

 ### Wireframes